best beaches in peru

 • Nearby attractions: National Park of Paracas (Where you will see amazing animals like sea lions, penguins, seals, inter alia)

 Los Órganos is one of the most popular beaches in the Piura region.
 It is located just 15 minutes from Máncora.
 203 kilometers north of Piura.
-This is usually a much calmer and more peaceful alternative to the party beaches of Máncora.
-Excellent if you want to enjoy the pleasant climates of the region.
-This beach is named after a nearby hill of the same name.
-The hill has a peculiar shape that resembles the pipes of ancient musical organs.
+This is usually a much calmer and more peaceful alternative to the party shores of Máncora.
+Los Organos is named after a nearby hill with a peculiar shape that resembles the pipes of ancient musical organs.

-Backpackers and travelers often travel regularly to Máncora.
-So Los Órganos is not such a crowded alternative.
 You can enjoy watching the fishermen bring the catch of the day or the turtles hanging around the dock.
 Also, on this beach, if you are lucky, you can enjoy whale watching.
 Some tours even offer swimming with giant tortoises.
-In addition, we recommend trying the distinguished Peruvian seafood cuisine.
-Explore the town of Los Órganos and taste traditional Peruvian food.
+In addition, explore the town of Los Órganos and taste the delicious traditional Peruvian seafood of its restaurants.
 This supports the livelihood of the fishermen at the same time.
-Since the different restaurants usually buy the catch of their day directly from them.
+Since these restaurants usually buy the catch of their day directly from them.

 • What to do: Whale watching, swimming with giant tortoises, fishing, relaxing, sun tanning.